discoloured teeth , chromogenic bacteria, black stains, kids teeth

 Source: Stomatopedia Atlas

-These are the colonies of bacteria which are mainly present in a child’s mouth which causes the discoloration of the child’s teeth.
+These are the colonies of bacteria that are mainly present in a child’s mouth which causes the discoloration of the child’s teeth.

 These bacteria when once are not removed start depositing on the surface of the tooth and stain the tooth causing black or sometimes even orange stains.
 These can be very easily diagnosed but a professional opinion is always required.

-The stains can be avoided if proper oral hygiene is maintained, and it is a parents or the care givers responsibility to brush the child’s teeth twice a day, as the children younger than the age of 7 lack the dexterity to brush their teeth themselves effectively.
+The stains can be avoided if proper oral hygiene is maintained, and it is a parent’s or the caregiver’s responsibility to brush the child’s teeth twice a day, as children younger than the age of 7 lack the dexterity to brush their teeth themselves effectively.

 The number of chromogenic bacteria keeps reducing in the child’s mouth as the child grows and the permanent teeth start erupting.